On the gcd graphs over polynomial rings: Introduction

 Let $\F_q$ be a finite field.
-As observed by Andre Weil in \cite{weil1939analogie}, there is a strong analogy between the ring $\Z$ of integers and the ring $\F_q[x]$ of polynomials with coefficients in $\F_q$ (and more generally, between number fields and function fields).
+As observed by Artin in \cite{artin2} and Andr\'e Weil in \cite{weil1939analogie}, there is a strong analogy between the ring $\Z$ of integers and the ring $\F_q[x]$ of polynomials with coefficients in $\F_q$ (and more generally, between number fields and function fields).
 Consequently, it is of reasonable interest to define and investigate gcd-graphs over $\mathbb{F}_q[x]$.
 Fortunately, the analogous definition of gcd-graphs over $\mathbb{F}_q[x]$ is relatively straightforward.
 More specifically, let $f \in \F_q[x]$ be a non-zero element in $\F_q[x]$.
 Let $D = \{f_1, f_2, \ldots, f_{k} \}$ be a subset of the set of divisors $\Div(f)$ of $f$; i.e, $f_i \mid f$ for all $1 \leq i \leq k.$ Let